Strength Training for Pain & Injury Rehab

 There’s a never-ending scientific debate about how to optimize the variables for different types of people and different goals by fine tuning the number of sets, the length of the break between sets, the number of workouts per week, and so on — although the last of those, frequency, is quite settled down now.
 (Hint: less than almost everyone else assumes.)

-Regardless, there are going to be individual differences for everyone — evidence strongly suggests that some people, for instance, are literally genetically incapable of strength training!16 — but most people will be just fine with the dials set like so:
+There are going to be individual differences for everyone, but most people will do well with the dials set like so:

 What’s this about “exhaustion”?